AlexOuyang/GraphicModelCreator/README.md

-# nodeGraph
+# GraphicModelCreator
-A frame work for creating probabilistic graphical models using D3.js
+A frame work for creating probabilistic graphical models using D3.js and ES6